lowRISC/opentitan/doc/ug/github_notes.md

 $ git log
 ```

-And see that the changes you commited on the branch are at the top of
+And see that the changes you committed on the branch are at the top of
 the log followed by the latest changes on the `master` branch.

 Note: be mindful about which branch you are working on.